• Train

 Multilayer Perceptrons (MLPs)

 A multilayer perceptron (MLP) is a class of a feedforward artificial neural network (ANN).
-MLPs models are the most basic deep neural network, which is composed of a series of fully connected layers.
+MLP models are the most basic deep neural network, which is composed of a series of fully connected layers.
 Today, MLP machine learning methods can be used to overcome the requirement of high computing power required by modern deep learning architectures.

 Each new layer is a set of nonlinear functions of a weighted sum of all outputs (fully connected) from the prior one.